Generic filters

 Waikawau beach hand cut tunnel provides public access to the coastline between Marokopa and Awakino.
 Waikawau Beach is signposted on the unsealed Waikawau Beach Road.
 The road has a number of hair pin bends (very tight corners).
 Be careful of wild goats grazing or even stock animals.
 There is parking and a compostable toilet by the tunnel entrance.

-Boat conditions
+Boat Conditions

 Boat forecast for Waikawau